Chris Jacobs (television host)

 Chris Jacobs (born January 30, 1970) is a television host and personality.
-He is the Host of Long Lost Family (U.S. TV series) on TLC and also the host of Overhaulin'.
+He is the host of Long Lost Family on TLC and also the host of Overhaulin'.
 For several years, he was an on-air talent for the NFL Network, guest hosting several episodes of "NFL AM" as well as "Up to the Minute" updates.
 He formerly hosted The Insider and worked as a correspondent for Entertainment Tonight.